sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions:**

-- A database migration has been in progress for 5 minutes, ensure that the migration has succeeded or contact Sourcegraph
+- The database migration has been in progress for 5 or more minutes, please contact Sourcegraph if this persists
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json